3/17/26 · Health

 The female athlete triad affects menstruation, bone health and energy availability (photo: Adobe)

-Women who perform more than three hours of exercise a week can suffer from what is called the female athlete triad, that is, a set of three disorders related to the deterioration of bone health, menstrual alterations and energy deficiency.
+Women who exercise for more than three hours a week may suffer from what is known as the female athlete triad, a set of three disorders related to a deterioration in bone health, menstrual irregularities and energy deficiency.

-Research led by the Universitat Oberta de Catalunya (UOC) calculates that in Spain 40% of female athletes are at risk of presenting this condition.
-"All physically active women are susceptible to the female athlete triad, regardless of the sport practised, although men can also be affected," explains Laura Esquius de la Zarza, a researcher at the FoodLab – Interdisciplinary Group in food, nutrition, society and health, and attached to the UOC's eHealth Centre.
+Research led by the Universitat Oberta de Catalunya (UOC) estimates that in Spain 40% of female athletes are at risk of developing this condition.
+"All physically active women are susceptible to the female athlete triad, regardless of what sport they do, although men can also be affected," explained Laura Esquius de la Zarza, a researcher with FoodLab, the Food, Nutrition, Society and Health Interdisciplinary Research Group attached to the UOC's eHealth Centre.

 “The sporting and personal environment of athletes must be aware of the damage that certain pressures related to weight and body size can cause”

-In the study, published in open access in the Journal of the International Society of Sports Nutrition, 1,154 women participated, from recreational practitioners to elite athletes from the High Performance Centre (CAR, for its Catalan acronym) of Sant Cugat del Vallès (Barcelona), aged between 15 and 45.
+The study, published in open access in the Journal of the International Society of Sports Nutrition, involved 1,154 women aged between 15 and 45, ranging from recreational participants to elite athletes from the High Performance Centre in Sant Cugat del Vallès (Barcelona).

-"There are factors that increase the risk of suffering from the female athlete triad, such as participation in aesthetic sports, disciplines focused on leanness or weight-category sports," highlights Ana Torres Dos Ramos, first author of the study whose doctoral thesis, supervised by Esquius de la Zarza, focuses on these disorders.
+"Factors that increase the risk of being affected by the female athlete triad include participating in sports with an aesthetic component, disciplines where being slim is an advantage and sports where there are weight categories," said Ana Torres Dos Ramos, first author of the study, whose doctoral thesis, directed by Esquius de la Zarza, focuses on these disorders.

-According to the authors, pressures on weight and appearance from the sporting environment, together with the exposure of athletes' bodies in certain competitive contexts, increase the risk of body dissatisfaction and, with it, disordered eating behaviours.
+According to the authors, pressures on weight and appearance in the sports environment, along with the exposure of athletes' bodies in certain types of competition, increase the risk of body dissatisfaction and, consequently, unhealthy eating behaviours.

-In this sense, the study shows that 24.3% of the athletes presented a risk of suffering a subclinical (incipient) eating disorder and 7.3% of recording a clinical eating disorder.
-However, "energy deficiency can develop through various pathways, such as intentional weight loss, without the existence of eating pathology, or involuntary insufficient intake," points out Esquius de la Zarza, a professor at the UOC's Faculty of Health Sciences.
+The study showed that 24.3% of female athletes were at risk of suffering from a subclinical (incipient) eating disorder and 7.3% of suffering from a clinical eating disorder.
+Nevertheless, "energy deficiency can develop in various ways, such as intentional weight loss without an eating disorder, or involuntary insufficient intake," said Esquius de la Zarza, who is also a member of the teaching staff at the UOC's Faculty of Health Sciences.

 How to prevent irreversible damage

-The data from the research, in which the CAR of Sant Cugat del Vallès and the Consorci Sanitari de Terrassa also participated, are in line with previous European research and confirm the real magnitude of the problem in Spain.
+The results of the research, in which the High Performance Centre in Sant Cugat del Vallès and the Terrassa Health Consortium also participated, are in keeping with previous European studies and confirm the real magnitude of the problem in Spain.

-To prevent these disorders, the authors recommend paying attention to the menstrual cycle and incorporating menstrual education programmes from an early age aimed at both sexes.
-Furthermore, access to up-to-date, quality information on the need for adequate food intake that covers all energy requirements is essential.
+To prevent these disorders, the authors recommend paying attention to the menstrual cycle and incorporating menstrual education programmes aimed at both sexes from an early age.
+Access to up-to-date, quality information on the need for adequate food intake that meets all one's energy requirements is also essential.

-"The sporting and personal environment of athletes must be aware of the damage that certain pressures related to weight and body size can cause.
-It is necessary to eradicate gender stereotypes and beliefs far removed from evidence, such as the misconception that sporting performance or competitive success depends on body weight, as well as weight control practices that are discouraged and counterproductive," argues Torres Dos Ramos.
+"Those in the sporting and personal environment of female athletes should be aware of the harm that can be done by certain pressures related to weight and body size.
+It is essential to eradicate gender stereotypes and beliefs with no sound basis in evidence, such as the misconception that athletic performance or competitive success depends on body weight, as well as weight control practices that are inadvisable and counterproductive," said Torres Dos Ramos.

-The next step of the research involves analysing all the information gathered in this work to provide useful results to health and physical exercise professionals.
-The aim is for them to become aware of the female athlete triad and its implications, given its high prevalence and the serious consequences it can have for health.
+The next step in the research involves analysing all the information gathered in this study to provide results that are useful to health and exercise professionals.
+The goal is to familiarize them with the female athlete triad and its implications, given its prevalence and the serious health consequences it can have.

-The researchers also denounce the underrepresentation of women in research in physical activity and sports sciences.
-"It has been reported that 6% of publications focus exclusively on women and a large part of current guidelines are based on studies conducted with male participants, whose results are generalised without considering the anatomical, physiological and endocrinological differences between sexes," maintains Torres Dos Ramos.
+The researchers also criticize the under-representation of women in research into the sciences of physical activity and sport.
+"It has been reported that only 6% of publications focus exclusively on women, and many of the current guidelines are based on studies conducted with male participants, whose results are generalized without considering the anatomical, physiological, and endocrinological differences between the sexes," said Torres Dos Ramos.

-As the authors indicate, scientific evidence supports an approach based on equity in sport and exercise, committed to the eradication of gender stereotypes, prejudices and discriminatory practices, which would allow for the questioning of hegemonic discourses on women's bodies and moving towards a vision that accepts and celebrates body diversity.
+According to the authors, the scientific evidence supports an equity-based approach to sport and exercise, committed to eradicating gender stereotypes, prejudice, and discriminatory practices that will enable us to challenge hegemonic discourses about women's bodies and move towards a view that accepts and celebrates body diversity.

-This research is aligned with the UOC’s Planetary health and well-being and contributes to the following UN Sustainable Development Goals (SDG): 3, Good Health and Well-Being; 4, Quality Education; and 5, Gender Equality.
+This study is part of the UOC's Planetary health and well-being research mission.
+It also supports the following Sustainable Development Goals: SDG 3, Good Health and Well-being; SDG 4, Quality Education; and SDG 5, Gender Equality.

 Reference article